henrythemes/jekyll-bootstrap-theme/introngs1505/labs/advanced-linux.md

 ## Extra material 2
 Sed is a handy tool to replace strings in files http://www.grymoire.com/Unix/Sed.html

-**Task:** You have realized that all the chromosomes have been missnamed as "chr3" when they should be "chr4".
+**Task:** You have realized that all the chromosomes have been misnamed as "chr3" when they should be "chr4".
 Use sed to replace "chr3" with "chr4" in sample_1.sam and output it to sample_2.sam.

 Some food for though: The solution to this replaces the first instance on each line of chr3, what if we have multiple instances?
 What if we had wanted to replace "chr1", this would effect chr10-19 as well!
 There are many things to consider :).